AmyLovelace/child-to-parent-react-ex/README.md

-# Child and Parent Interaction
+# Child to Parent Interaction

 ## Description